nickeisenberg/reddit_classifier/README.md

+# About

 A transformer classifer trained on comments from 10 popular subreddits.
 The subreddits choosen all have a popular "Daily" chat post and 100 comments were scraped from the last 100 "Daily" posts of each of the subreddits.
-The comments were pulled using `praw`.
+The comments were scraped using `praw`.
 Training consisted of 20 epochs.

+I really like the callback system that pytorch lightning uses and wanted to experiment coding a lightweight version of this.
+The `Trainer` found in `./src/trainer/trainer.py` implements this and all of the callbacks used are in `./src/callbacks`.
+The `TrainModule` in `./src/trainer_module/train_module.py` will implement the callbacks.

+# Some Results

 Below are the results of the transformer on the testing data after 20 epochs.
 There are several groups of similar subreddits that cause confusion to the